Special prosecutor to probe allegations against Schneiderman

 "It's been my great honor and privilege to serve as Attorney General for the people of the State of New York.
 In the last several hours, serious allegations, which I strongly contest, have been made against me.
 While these allegations are unrelated to my professional conduct or the operations of the office, they will effectively prevent me from leading the office's work at this critical time.
 I therefore resign my office, effective at the close of business on May 8, 2018."

-Manhattan District Attorney Cy Vance has also opened an investigation into the allegations, after the women described being slapped and choked, verbally abused and threatened by Schneiderman.
+Vance opened an investigation into the allegations after the women described being slapped and choked, verbally abused and threatened by Schneiderman.
 The abuse allegedly happened during what were supposed to be romantic encounters, but the women said the violence was not consensual.

 Schneiderman, 63, implied in an initial statement that his conduct was either welcomed by the women or was not as they described.